Affiliate links on Android Authority may earn us a commission. Learn more.

 Max DPI: 16,000 | Sensor: Optical | Buttons: 11 |Weight: 121 g | Width: 75 mm| Length: 132 mm

-- Cons: Can be bulky and/or too heavy for some, not suitable for left-handed use
+- Cons: Can be bulky or too heavy for some, not suitable for left-handed use.

 The Logitech G502 Hero is an updated version of the original G502 — probably Logitech’s finest gaming mouse.
-It has been lauded as one of the best overall and its successor has more than earned its place on our list.
+It has been lauded as one of the best overall, and its successor has more than earned its place on our list.
 With the new Hero sensor, the G502 Hero now sports a max DPI of 16,000 and has a report rate of only 1ms.
-As can be expected from a gaming mouse, it also has a programmable RGB light, which can shine, pulsate or “breathe” in a variety of colors.
+As can be expected from a gaming mouse, it also has a programmable RGB light, which can shine, pulsate or “breathe” in various colors.

-For fans of first-person shooters, Logitech has also kept the Sniper button on the left side of the mouse, where your thumb would usually be.
-Pressing it instantly activates the lowest DPI preset you have chosen, so your aim can be as precise as possible.
+Logitech has also kept the Sniper button on the left side of the mouse for fans of first-person shooters, where your thumb would usually be.
+Pressing it instantly activates your lowest DPI preset so your aim can be as precise as possible.

 2. Razer Basilisk Ultimate

 Max DPI: 20,000 | Sensor: Optical | Buttons: 11 | Weight: 249 g | Width: 75 mm | Height: 42 mm | Length: 129 mm

 - Pros: Ergonomic design, plenty of buttons, mechanical switches.

 - Cons: Right-handed design, heavy, a bit pricey.